Yard waste is classified as resident generated grass and shrub clippings, garden residue and sticks, branches and limbs

-- CONTAINERIZE IT: Use your own metal or plastic trash can, no larger than 32 gallons.
+CONTAINERIZE IT: Use your own metal or plastic trash can, no larger than 32 gallons.
 Filled cans should weigh no more than 50 pounds.
-Plastic bags are no longer acceptable and are banned at the disposal site.
+Plastic and paper bags are no longer acceptable and are banned at the disposal site.

 STACK IT: Place shrub, brush and limb clippings in a neat pile, loose on the ground, to be collected.
 Grass, leaves and other loose yard waste must be placed in your own metal or plastic trash container, no larger than 32 gallons.
 Filled cans should weigh no more than 50 lbs.
 Stumps, limbs or logs larger than 6 feet in length or 6 inches in diameter will not be collected.

 DO NOT PLACE YARD WASTE IN YOUR BLACK ROLL-OUT CONTAINER OR RECYCLE CART

 The City does not haul contractor waste by ordinance.
 You will be billed directly if the city disposes of material generated by a contractor.
 Disposal fees will be calculated on a case by case basis.